How to Write an Ice Cream Shop Business Plan [10-Step Template]

 Business plans commonly include a break-even analysis, which compares the sales required to break even with the cost of expenses each month.
 Investors will be interested in the potential for profit and loss in order to assess the risk of contributing to your business, but a profit and loss statement for a business that isn’t open yet requires some educated projections.

-Perhaps you’ve decided on an ice cream shop because it both fills a market need and is easier on your personal finances than a full-service restaurant.
+Perhaps you’ve decided on an ice cream shop because it both fills a market need and is an easier business idea on your personal finances than a full-service restaurant.
 Even so, it's crucial to carefully consider your finances and prepare to apply for any necessary lines of credit or loans.

 This financing guide is a valuable resource for figuring out your funding options – it goes into detail about loan options from brick-and-mortar banks, alternative loans, Small Business Association (SBA) loans, merchant cash advances, business lines of credit, crowdfunding, asking family or friends, commercial real estate loans, equipment financing, and purchase order funding.

-Once you have a plan to fund your ice cream shop, provide potential investors with information about other investors and detailed financial plans with projections of profit and expenses of your business.
+Once you have a plan to fund your ice cream shop, provide potential investors with information about other investors and detailed financial projections of the profit margins and expenses of your business.

-You can also send your business plan to investors and banks far and wide – put your concept and plan in the hands and minds of as many potential investors as possible.
+You can also send your ice cream business plan to investors and banks far and wide – put your concept and plan in the hands and minds of as many potential investors as possible.

 It’s good to anticipate potential questions and prepare answers for questions you encounter for the first time.
 When networking, be honest and genuine, even if you don’t have a ready answer for each question that comes your way – investors will be interested in your charisma and savvy just as much as your ability to build a detailed plan.